labex-labs/open-source-labs/docker/docker101/lab-01-running-your-first-container/step1.md

 If `podman` is installed, you can run the alternative command for comparison.

+If you do not have `podman` installed, you can run the `sudo apt-get update && sudo apt-get upgrade` command to upgrade the software.

 ```bash
 sudo podman -h
 ```

-You can additionally review the version of your Docker installation,
+You can additionally review the version of your Docker installation by `docker version`

 ```bash
 docker version